 The non-cash portion of total interest expense, net was \$150.4 million for the year ended December 31, 2018.
-The non-cash interest expense was primarily due to the significant financing component identified in customer contracts in accordance with ASC 606 and the amortization of deferred financing fees, amortization and accretion of discounts and premiums, and interest expense related to the significant financing component identified in customer contracts offset, in part, by the gain from the increase in fair value of the interest rate cap contracts we hold.
+The non-cash interest expense was primarily due to the significant financing component identified in customer contracts in accordance with ASC 606 and the amortization of deferred financing fees, amortization and accretion of discounts and premiums, and interest expense related to the significant financing component identified in customer contracts we hold.